 Fills and seals threads completely to help stop corrosion, rust and leaks

 Prevents Nuts and Bolts from Loosening with Vibration

-Our 3M™ Scotch-Weld™ Threadlocker TL22 cures and seals threaded assemblies to resist vibration and prevent loosening or leakage of secured fasteners.
+Our 3M™ Scotch-Weld™ Threadlocker TL71 hardens and seals threaded assemblies to resist vibration and prevent loosening or leakage of secured fasteners.
 Applying this adhesive to fasteners before tightening seals out moisture and prevents corrosion.
 Application is fast and easy with just a targeted squeeze of the bottle.
 The anaerobic formulation begins to cure quickly into a polymer that seals, secures, and retains.
 An activator can be used for even faster cure or larger gap sizes.
-The low strength adhesive loosens when needed with regular hand tools.
+The high strength adhesive is only removable through high heat application.